Finding a Top Financial Advisor Firm in Houston

 The Financial Advisory Group, Inc.

 The Financial Advisory Group, Inc. requires a minimum annual fee of $5,000 for its investment management services.
 This means clients with less than $200,000 in investable assets will pay more than 2.5%, the top end of the firm’s fee rates.
 The firm’s typical client has $1 million to invest.
-However, the firm has no set account minimum.

 The Financial Advisory Group, Inc. Background